jhale/scientific-python/README.md

 #### Teaching units

-The course in the winter semester 2024 is officially scheduled within in the timeslot on Monday 1000-1300.
-Following the new rules set out by the Vice Rectorate for Academic Affairs and the guidance from the Department of Mathematics, the *actual course* will be taught continuously from 1315-1230 for a total of 3 TUs of 45 minutes.
+Following the rules set out by the Vice Rectorate for Academic Affairs the course will be taught as a continuous block of 3 TUs of 45 minutes from 1315-1530.

 ### Description